 - Dispute settlement

 How Cekindo can Assist in Contract Drafting

-Cekindo recognises that trading risks are universal regardless of place, business size, sector, and project size.
+Cekindo recognizes that trading risks are universal regardless of place, business size, sector, and project size.
 Our experts thus administer a strong and effective approach to negotiating and drafting contracts for our clients especially for international trade in Vietnam.

-Not only do we offer approach consistency, but we also provide contract customisation and timely identification of all legal risks.
+Not only do we offer approach consistency, but we also provide contract customization and timely identification of all legal risks.
 Over the years, Cekindo’s legal specialists have negotiated and drafted thousands of agreements for international trade in Vietnam involving countries from across the globe.